White nationalism: United States

 The second KKK was a formal fraternal organization, with a national and state structure.
 At its peak in the mid-1920s, the organization claimed to include about 15% of the nation's eligible population, approximately 4 to 5 million men.
 Internal divisions, criminal behavior by leaders, and external opposition brought about a collapse in membership, which had dropped to about 30,000 by 1930.
 It faded away in the 1940s.

 Starting in the 1960s, white nationalism grew in the US as the conservative movement developed in mainstream society.
-Samuel P. Huntington argues that it developed as a reaction to a perceived decline in the essence of American identity as European, Anglo-Protestant and English-speaking.
 The Immigration and Nationality Act of 1965 had opened entry to the US to immigrants other than traditional Northern European and Germanic groups, and as a result it would significantly, and unintentionally, alter the demographic mix in the US.

-The slogan "white power" was popularized by American Nazi Party leader George Lincoln Rockwell, who used the term in a debate with Stokely Carmichael of the Black Panther Party after Carmichael issued a call for "black power".
-Rockwell advocated a return to white control of all American institutions, and violently opposed any minority advancement.
-He rejected the Nazi idea of "master race", however, and accepted all white European nationalities in his ideology, including Turks.

-One influential white nationalist in the United States was William Luther Pierce, who founded the National Alliance in 1974.

-In the United States a movement calling for white separatism emerged in the 1980s.
-Leonard Zeskind has chronicled the movement in his book Blood and Politics, in which he argues that it has moved from the "margins to the mainstream".
+A movement calling for white separatism emerged in the 1980s.
 During the 1980s the United States also saw an increase in the number of esoteric subcultures within white nationalism.
 According to Nicholas Goodrick-Clarke, these movements cover a wide variety of mutually influencing groups of a radically ethnocentric character which have emerged, especially in the English-speaking world, since World War II.
 These loose networks use a variety of mystical, occult or religious approaches in a defensive affirmation of white identity against modernity, liberalism, immigration, multiracialism, and multiculturalism.
 Some are neo-fascist, neo-Nazi or Third Positionist; others are politicised around some form of white ethnic nationalism or identity politics, and a few have national anarchist tendencies.
-One example is the neo-tribalist paganism promoted by Else Christensen's Odinist Fellowship.
-Especially notable is the prevalence of devotional forms and esoteric themes, so these subcultures often have the character of new religious movements.

-Included under the same umbrella by Goodrick-Clarke are movements ranging from conservative revolutionary schools of thought (Nouvelle Droite, European New Right, Evolian Traditionalism) to white supremacist and white separatist interpretations of Christianity and paganism (Christian Identity, Creativity, Nordic racial paganism) to neo-Nazi subcultures (Esoteric Hitlerism, Nazi Satanism, National Socialist black metal).